 The application process on BonAppetour is more lenient than with other platforms.
 The focus of BonAppetour is on home cooked meals with locals.
 The site attempts to do this by turning homes into local restaurants.

 Most people who are successful have found a way to weave their personal stories into their hosting and cooking experience.

 Glenn’s cooking starts with microwave instructions and ends with him starring at Tupperware lids.
 But most people aren’t like Glenn, and they can actually make money doing what they love.

 There are clearly many options for foodies out there looking to make side income or provide culinary experiences.
 The best advice from the Casual Capitalist community is to get out there and try some of these platforms as a diner, before deciding whether its a good income strategy.

-If you enjoy eating and cooking, there will be much more detail in Secrets of the Sharing Economy Part 2 (releasing February 9, 2016).
-Click here to make sure you get a free advance copy.
+If you enjoy eating and cooking, there will be much more detail in Secrets of the Sharing Economy Part 2.